 ABOUT THE MILLENNIUM FELLOWSHIP - CLASS OF 2018

-Rachel’s project is to create a partnership between Furman University and a local nonprofit, the Cancer Survivors Park Alliance (CSPA).
-The current focus of the project is a lecture series called, “Your Mind & Your Health: The Power of a Positive Environment and Outlook.”
-The goal of the series is to build awareness among students and community members regarding the impact of cancer and preventative measures that can be taken today.
-Through this lecture series, she hopes to highlight the relationship between disease, healing, and individual mindset.
-The proceeds raised from the lectures and related fundraisers will be donated to CSPA in order to help them further their mission of changing the way individuals live with cancer.
-This fall, she hopes to advance her project by forming a committee of Furman students and other community members, setting the dates for the lectures, identifying and connecting with a minimum of ten speakers, and hosting three fundraising events to fund the lectures.
+My project is focused on creating a partnership between Furman University and a local nonprofit, the Cancer Survivors Park Alliance (CSPA).
+The goal of the project is to build awareness among students and community members regarding the impact of cancer and preventative measures that can be taken today.
+I hope to highlight the relationship between disease, healing, and individual mindset.
+The proceeds raised from any related fundraisers will be donated to CSPA in order to help them further their mission of changing the way individuals live with cancer.

 About the Millennium Fellow